 Sometimes, you may get data that needs to be transposed.
-For example, you may get a data set where the data is listed in columns and you want it to be in rows (or vice versa).
+For example, you may get a data set where the data is listed in columns, and you want it to be in rows (or vice versa).

 In this tutorial, I will show you multiple ways to convert columns into rows in Excel (also called ‘transpose’ the data).

-Method 1: Convert Columns into Rows Using Transpose (T)
+Method 1: Using the Transpose Feature

 An easy and quick way to convert columns into rows in Excel is by using the transpose feature.